 Can I Opt-Out?

-You MUST provide proof of alternative extended health or dental coverage to opt-out.
+You MUST provide proof of alternative extended health and dental coverage to opt-out.

 Do I need to Opt-Out?

 Only full-time students qualify for the extended health and dental program.
 If you are eligible, you also only need to opt-out once.
 To determine if you are enrolled in the Health and Dental plan, log into CAMLINK, and select FEE & PAYMENT DETAILS for the current or or previous semesters within the past 12 months.
 You may see a two-time charge for extended health and dental coverage.
 The total cost is $127 per year for health, and $127 per year for dental, which provide you with a great benefits for a very low cost.
 There is a 60-day enrolment period for all new students to the plan in which you are covered but it’s not yet active at the insurance company.
 If you have any eligible expenses during the enrolment period, you can pay and then reimbursed by the insurance company.